RapidSoftwareSolutions/Marketplace-Wunderlist-Package/README.md

 | folderId   | String     | Single folder id which will be returned.

 ## Wunderlist.createFolder
 Create a Folder.The created Folder is automatically owned by the User who creates it.
-Only the owner of a Folder can actually see/request it.See more in readme.
+Only the owner of a Folder can actually see/request it.Attention: The listIds attribute keeps track of the Lists that are part of that Folder.
+The listIds attribute doesn't reflect the order.
+If you add Lists to your folder you still need to sort the Lists via the listPositions feature to support clients without the Folder feature.

 | Field      | Type       | Description
 |------------|------------|----------